Please ensure Javascript is enabled for purposes of website accessibility

 Ilwaco Integrated Stormwater Planning & Outreach Online Open House

 The City of Ilwaco was awarded funding from Washington State Department of Commerce’s Salmon Recovery Through Local Planning grant program.
-With support from this grant, Ilwaco is developing comprehensive land management regulations and enforcement strategies to protect and restore salmon habitat and water quality.
-This Online Open House will provide you with easy-to-digest information and ways to get involved.
+With support from this grant, Ilwaco will protect and restore salmon habitat and water quality through the development of supportive land management regulations, guidance and enforcement strategies, outreach and education materials for children and adults, and some conceptual infrastructure project designs.

 Grant Objective: Advance salmon recovery, climate impacts resilience, and encourage regenerative stormwater management in the City of Ilwaco through plan updates, green stormwater infrastructure and low-impact development incentives, community outreach and education, and site-specific project identification/development.